sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Your eyes widen. *You know these three.*

 Kris, Susie, and...
 Ralsei, was it?
 They're characters from that one game...
 Undergame.
 Or something.
+Undertale?
+No, the newer one.
+Uhhh... it'll come to you eventually.

 Okay, that explains Blue Guy.